About the Indoors Use of Portable GNSS/GPS Antennas for Temporary Timing Reference Applications

 2. Select a Good Portable GNSS Antenna

-Select a high-gain multi-band multi-constellation active antenna, supporting all the satellite systems covered by the GNSS receiver.
+Select a high-gain multi-band multi-constellation active antenna, supporting all the satellite systems and frequency bands covered by the GNSS receiver.
 The more satellite signals supported, the better.
-If a well-documented GNSS feed is available on site, from a roof or exterior antenna, use it.
+If a well-documented coax GNSS feed is available on site, from a roof or exterior antenna, use it (accurate cable feed delay value is required).

-Place the GNSS antenna facing up and away from reflective (metal coated) windows, metal cabinets, racks, etc. Indoors signal quality (C/No) is going to be poor, however you should use your instrument's C/No table and graphs to identify the best possible indoor placement.
-Ideally you should strive to find at least four satellites with ≥36 dB-Hz.
+Place the GNSS antenna facing up and keep it away from reflective (metal coated) windows, metal cabinets, racks, etc. Indoors signal quality (C/No) is going to be poor, however you should use your instrument's C/No table and graphs to identify the best possible indoor placement.
+Ideally you should strive to find at least four high-elevation satellites (≥30°) with C/No ≥36 dB-Hz.

-• In areas with brick, cinder block, concrete, rebar, steel and metal roofing constructions the GNSS signals get significantly attenuated or blocked, and render GNSS-based synchronization useless.
+In areas with brick, cinder block, concrete, rebar, steel and metal roofing constructions, the GNSS signals get significantly attenuated or blocked, and may render indoor GNSS-based synchronization useless.

-4. Account for All Known Variables and Error Sources
+4. Identify and Account for All Known Variables and Error Sources

-VeEX's portable multi-band GNSS antenna, with 5 m cable, has a typica cable delay of 26 ns.
+VeEX's portable multi-band GNSS antenna, with 5 m cable, has a typical cable delay of 26 ns.

 5. Try Adding a Ground Plane